huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 <Tip>

 LoRA is a very general training technique that can be used with other training methods.
 For example, it is common to train a model with DreamBooth and LoRA.
+It is also increasingly common to load and merge multiple LoRAs to create new and unique images.
+You can learn more about it in the in-depth [Merge LoRAs](merge_loras) guide since merging is outside the scope of this loading guide.

 </Tip>